FSX/momoko/README.rst

 Maintainer wanted
 -----------------
 Unfortunately none of the developers of this project actively use it anymore in their work.
-Test-convered pull requestes will be happily accepted, but no active developent is planned so far.
+Test-covered pull requestes will be happily accepted, but no active developent is planned so far.
 For instance, Tornado 5.x is currently not supported.
 If you have serious intentions to maintain this project, please get in touch.

 Installation